 What is a traditional Burns Night Supper?

-If you want to serve up Scottish supper that your guests will remember, we’d recommend sticking to traditional Burns Night Fare.
+If you want to serve up Scottish supper that your guests will remember, we’d recommend sticking to traditional food for Robert Burns’ Night.
 That being said, variations do exist and if you possess some culinary talent, you can always plan a menu that uses traditional ingredients but with a twist.
-A traditional Burns Night supper menu includes:
+A traditional hearty Burns Night supper menu includes:

 Starter